 - Alfa Bank Data Leak

-Following are a few reasons why cybersecurity in banking is important and why should it matter to you.
+The following are a few reasons why cyber security in banking is important and why should it matter to you.

-- Data breach leads to a breach of trust: Data breaches make it difficult for the customers to trust financial institutions.
-For banks, it is a serious problem since a weak cybersecurity system can lead to data breaches.
+- Data breach leads to a breach of trust: Data breaches make it difficult for customers to trust financial institutions.
+For banks, it is a serious problem since a weak cyber security system can lead to data breaches.

 - Financial Loss: When a bank suffers from a cyber attack, not only the bank but also, its customers suffer from financial loss.
 Recovering from this loss can be time-consuming.
 It will involve canceling cards, checking statements as well as confirming other minute details.

-- Your data is no longer yours: Cybersecurity is extremely important when the attackers Once the attackers get a hold on your private data; it can be misused in any manner.
+- Your data is no longer yours: cyber security is extremely important when the attackers Once the attackers get a hold of your private data; it can be misused in any manner.
 Your data is sensitive and could reveal a lot of information about what might be leveraged by attackers.

 - Bank regulators should be allowed to examine third-party vendors that many credit unions are using these days for technology services.

-- Data breaches and cybersecurity incidents require a rapid response for mitigating the impact.
+- Data breaches and cyber security incidents require a rapid response to mitigate the impact.
 Employ proactive measures to evade such cyber threats.

-- With cybersecurity attack simulator and awareness tools like ThreatCop, bank employees can learn about various forms of a cyber attack.
-This is ensured with the help of the tools four-step cycle.
-This includes simulated attack, knowledge imparting, an assessment which is followed by another simulated attack.
+- With a security attack simulator and awareness tools like ThreatCop, bank employees can learn about various forms of cyber attacks.
+This is ensured with the help of the tool’s four-step cycle.
+This includes a simulated attack, knowledge imparting, and an assessment which is followed by another simulated attack.